-- We compare the performance of selectorecombinative Gas over all different representations for the one-max problem. - When focusing on binary bitstrings and assigning l-bit genotypes to l-bit phenotypes, there are 2^l! different representations. - For l=3 there are 8 different genotypes and phenotypes, resp., and 8! = 40,320 different representations. - 36 different representations result in the same overall problem f (for the one-max problem). - To reduce problem complexity, x_g = 111 is always assigned to x_p =111.
-Therefore, we consider 7! = 5.040 different representations. - We concatenate ten 3-bit problems and use a GA with tournament selection of size 2, uniform crossover, and N=16.
+- We compare the performance of a GA using only crossover and selection over all different representations for the one-max problem. - When focusing on binary bitstrings and assigning l-bit genotypes to l-bit phenotypes, there are $2^{l}$ different representations. - For l=3 there are 8 different genotypes and phenotypes, resp., and 8! = 40,320 different representations. - 36 different representations result in the same overall problem f (for the one-max problem). - To reduce problem complexity, $x_a = 111$ is always assigned to $x{n}=111$ .
+Therefore, we consider 7! = 5.040 different répresentations. - We concatenate ten 3-bit problems and use a GA with tournament selection of size 2, uniform crossover, and N=16.